Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 - Industrial Designs

 ## Copyright
-Copyright is a legal protection for the creators of a work.
-It refers to:
+Copyright is a legal protection for the creators of "original works of authorship."

-“[T]he body of exclusive rights granted by law to copyright owners for protection of their work.”
-(U.S. Copyright Office)

-Copyright:

 - Applies to a work immediately upon fixation in a tangible medium of expression.
 - Gives the creator exclusive legal right to: